Identification of Hyperinflationary Economies: IAS 29 and ASC 830

 Malawi

 Again, why is the economy of Malawi considered highly-inflationary under U.S. GAAP?
-In a nutshell, because the IPTF after meeting with the SEC says so!
+In a nutshell, because the IPTF, after meeting with the SEC, says so!
 I’m sorry, that sounds like my dad when I was a kid.
 I didn’t like that answer then and I don’t like it now!

 Obviously, under IFRS judgment is required, but I doubt many companies applying IFRS would classify the economy of Malawi as hyperinflationary.

-Final Thoughts
+Final thoughts

-I started this post wanting to talk about GAAP differences related to accounting for hyperinflationary economies.
-That’s going to have to wait for a subsequent post because, after digging into IAS 29, ASC 830, and the IPTF Highlights, I realized that there could be differences in the identification of hyperinflationary economies under IFRS and U.S. GAAP.
-Did you realize this difference existed?
-I did not.
-But then again, I didn’t know where Malawi was either!
+I started this post wanting to talk about U.S. GAAP differences related to accounting for hyperinflationary economies.
+However, that will have to wait for a subsequent post because, after digging into IAS 29, ASC 830, and the IPTF Highlights, I realized that there could be differences in the identification of hyperinflationary economies under IFRS and U.S. GAAP.

 Disclaimer